coderolls/coderolls-blog/_posts/git/2019-12-20-basic-git-commads.md

 Staging your changes first and then taking snapshot gives you complete control over the repository's history.

-The followig gif shows the `git add` command
+The following GIF shows the `git add` command

 ![GIF showing git add command](/assets/images/2019-12-20-basic-git-commands/git-add.gif)